 In Karin’s opinion, Lemke, which is perhaps the best known craft brewery in Berlin, makes excellent IPA varieties.
 Here, Imperial IPA is put into casks in which Irish whiskey used to be stored.
 The beer acquires the aroma, smell and flavor of the whiskey, becomes almost black in color and after 6 months of conditioning have elapsed, it is served to beer drinkers with a dizzy-making 11% ABV.
 When it comes to strongest beers, BRLO and Stone breweries are also mentioned, but because of a large number of awards, Imperial Stout made by Lemke brewery is still the booze that everyone is talking about.

 It’s not that there aren’t any.
 Hops&Barley makes them perfectly, as well as the above-mentioned Heiden Peters.
 However, wheat beer with a distinctive banana flavor, which comes from the yeast used during fermentation, can be found in the south of Germany, i.e. in Bavaria.
 The sharp and bitter flavor is definitely characteristic of Berlin.

 If you simply can’t do without wheat beer or you merely want to try something top-notch in this category, then look for Weihenstephaner.
 This beer, which comes from the outskirts of Munich, has been dubbed one of the best wheat beers in the world for the previous couple of years.

 Our interlocutors also mentioned the most popular commercial beer brands in Berlin.
 Tastes differ, of course, but most people choose Flensburger or Berliner Pilsner.
-They also expressed a wish for us to bring them Balkan beers for testing.
-There you have it – a chance for a new story.
-Which is better?
-Zaječarsko or Nektar?
-Nikšićko or Karlovačko?

 The future of beer